- 1 medium headcauliflower

 ½ tsp salt

-- 5Preheat the broiler and position rack about 6 inches from the top.
+- 5Preheat the broiler to high and position rack about 6 inches from the top.

 - 6Place pork chops on a broiler pan and season both sides with salt and pepper.